NickRoccuzzo/Vectr/README.md

 ![image](https://github.com/user-attachments/assets/1bf826ca-b889-43fa-9852-6d15e89298a3)

 ...
 Along with a further breakdown of what data & insight the graphs will be providing to the end user:
+(Note: You can hover over almost any data point as well to gain further info)
 ![image](https://github.com/user-attachments/assets/081ed27e-ab4a-4a4a-8279-101ae1ba14a4)

 ------------